Gmail for Kids: Everything Parents and Families Need to Know

 Communication with strangers

-Gmail can be pretty good about filtering out phishing emails, but some may still slip through.
+Gmail for kids can be pretty good about filtering out phishing emails, but some may still slip through.
 Talk to your kids about these types of messages, and how they’re meant to trick people into providing personal information like social security numbers, birthdates, and credit card numbers.
 Show them an example of one on your own account, if possible.
 Then explain that they try to lure people with free offers.
 Once you click through, these messages often hide viruses and other bad things that can affect your computer.

 Make sure your child’s password is super secure, with a mixture of capital letters, numbers, and special characters.
 For even greater protection, turn on two-factor authentication.
 This can help keep hackers from accessing their account.